Public Toilet Etiquette in 10 Easy Steps

 Toilets are full of germs so avoid taking along reading materials, your laptop or mobile.
 Besides, they may distract you and hold up the line.
 If you have to carry a bag, and especially if you leave it on the floor, make sure it then stays off kitchen benches and tables.

 Leave the toilet in as decent a state as possible.
 Flush and wait to see if you need to flush again or use the toilet brush.
-If you don’t want to touch either, use some toilet paper but not your foot.
+If you don’t want to touch either with bare hands, use some toilet paper.
 Finally, take a look around to see whether there’s a spill on the floor or toilet seat and clean it up.

 7. It’s a big world out there